Deutsch: Im Zimmer / Español: En la habitación / Português: No quarto / Français: Dans la chambre / Italiano: In camera

 Treatment and Risks

 While in-room amenities significantly enhance guest satisfaction, there are potential downsides, such as the environmental impact of single-use products in mini-bars and bathrooms.
 Additionally, the reliance on technology in-room can lead to privacy concerns and the need for robust cybersecurity measures.
-Hotels and resorts must balance luxury and convenience with sustainability and privacy to address these challenges effectively.
+Hotels and resorts must balance luxury and convenience with Sustainability and privacy to address these challenges effectively.

 Similar Terms or Synonyms